THE ENERGY CHARTER TREATY, CLIMATE CHANGE AND CLEAN ENERGY TRANSITION

 In 2021-22, Climate Change Counsel conducted a study of arbitral awards rendered under the Energy Charter Treaty (ECT).

-In partnership with a European law firm, CCC advises a global energy company on the integration of climate perspectives in corporate human rights policies and practices.
+In partnership with a European law firm, we advised a global energy company on the integration of climate perspectives in corporate human rights policies and practices.

 UNCITRAL NET ZERO LEGISLATIVE PROJECT

-As part of the Net Zero Lawyers Alliance initiatives, it is proposed that an examination on how UNCITRAL might facilitate and accelerate global climate mitigation and adaptation goals by further strengthening the rules and standards in the field of international trade law.
+The initiative examines how UNCITRAL might facilitate and accelerate global climate mitigation and adaptation goals by adapting and strengthening the rules and standards in the field of international trade law.

 INTERNATIONAL LAW FOR GREEN INVESTMENTS